FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0001-process.md

 - **Informational** FEPs can be used to for example provide general guides for development, roadmap, goals etc.

+### What should FEP contain?

+A good FEP should:
+ - Provide **Motivation and rationale** for the change, explaining to all community members why the change is needed and how it will improve the current state of the project.
+- Define **Specification** that describes in detail what is expected result, how it can be implemented, impact on other features and subsystems and backward compatibility.
+- Proof that **Implementation** is feasible and possible in reasonable time frame.
+FEP Author(s) is responsible for making sure that change will be implemented by the Author(s) or any other person.
+- Consider **Alternative** approaches to the problem with explanation why they were not chosen.
+- Consider **Future Work** that can or should be done after FEP is successfully implemented.

 ### Audience

 FEPs are mostly targeted at the developer community of FreeCAD, though in many cases user community